lifestyle

 Going to the beach the weekend before or after Presidents' Day is a fun family activity.
 And while you might be thinking sunburns and sandy chafed skin are major problems your children are going to face this month, consider other skin care issues like acne as well.

 We all know that pre-teens and teenagers frequently have a hard time with their skin.
 As a parent, it is difficult to address skin care issues.
 You don’t want to seem insensitive, but you need to make sure your children understand proper skin care, and how to deal with any acne they have.
+Mentioning products like pine tar soap for acne can be a helpful start.
 To better help how best to talk to your child about skin care issues, here are 5 important tips.

 Start Young